Kristie Ross, MD, Co-Medical Director

 What is the goal of the Trial Innovation Network?

-The goal of the Trial Innovation Network is to not only execute trials better, faster, and more cost-efficiently but, importantly, to be a national laboratory to study, understand and innovate the process of conducting clinical trials.
+The goal of the Trial Innovation Network is execute trials better, faster, and more cost-efficiently and to be a national laboratory to study, understand and innovate the process of conducting clinical trials.

 What services are offered through the Trial Innovation Network?